Subhomogeneous Deep Equilibrium Models: Additional Experiment

 As we illustrate in \Cref{sec:subhomdeq}, we can build several categories of SubDEQ layer by choosing either $\sigma_1$ or $\sigma_2$ as the nonlinear activation function.
 The two SubDEQs proposed in \Cref{sec:experiments} have $\sigma_1 = \mathrm{Id}$ and $\sigma_2(z)$ as the activation functions, if we want to swap $\sigma_1$ and $\sigma_2$, so $\sigma_1$ be the nonlinear function and $\sigma_2$ the identity, we must restrict the hidden weights of our DEQ layers to be positive, since in order to apply \Cref{lemma:subhom_composition} $\sigma_2(Wz)$ must be positive in the positive orthant.
 Two examples of this kind are:

 and exploiting the power scaling trick

 where $|W|$ is meant as the absolute value applied entrywise to the weight matrix $W$.
-Both layers are well-posed, as their unnormalized versions is subhomogeneous with a degree of $0.99$ and differentiable with an entrywise positive Jacobian.
+Both layers are well-posed, as their unnormalized versions are subhomogeneous with a degree of $0.99$ and differentiable with an entrywise positive Jacobian.
+We also implement a third variant of SubDEQ without the normalization using the power scaling trick, with the implicit layer defined as follows

 We test them on the same dataset used in \Cref{sec:experiment_image_dataset} using the same training, validation, and test splitting with the same hyperparameter of the SubDEQ models in \Cref{sec:experiment_image_dataset}, in \Cref{tab:reusult_subdeq_appendix} we report the misclassification error on the test set.

 We also conduct other experiments with the graph neural network architecture.
 In section \Cref{sec:graph_deq} we considered the following architecture

 Notice that, the map

 is 1-subhomogeneous, $\alpha f_\theta(X)$ is a positive translation vector, and $\tanh(\cdot)+1.2$ is $0.99$-storngly subhomogeneous.
 Thus, $\tanh \big( (1-\alpha) \tilde{A} \tilde Z +\alpha f_\theta(X) \big) + 1.2$, due to \Cref{lemma:subhom_composition}, has a subhomogeneity degree of $0.99$, since is differentiable with an entrywise positive Jacobian, the following iteration converge